This guide will help you apply for postgraduate study via our online applicant portal.

 Our taught courses and research programmes include information about how to apply.
 We will tell you if your course has a different application method.

 Our international preparation courses and graduate diplomas have a different application method.
 You'll apply online through our partner INTO.
 Find out about how to apply to:

 It's worth preparing for your application before setting up your account.
 As well as this step-by-step guide, you can download our offline version of the postgraduate application form (PDF:728).

-You should ideally complete your application online.
+You can complete your application online.
 There are alternative application methods if you don't have access to a computer.

 Creating an account